 Due to limited demand, the airport is currently only open daily from 8AM until 5:30PM.
 For context, below is where the airport is located on a map.

 As I mentioned above, this is arguably the most interesting aviation fact I’ve ever learned.
 That’s not even factoring in that I live in Miami, and went all these years without knowing.
 I’ve been focused on so many other aspects of aviation in Miami, from our 64 year old cargo planes, to suspicious Swift deportation flights, to Ethiopian Airlines cruise charters.

 All the times I’ve gone into the Everglades for an airboat ride, I could have instead gone to what would have almost been the world’s largest airport.
-Okay, admittedly there’s not a whole lot to see, but I am absolutely going to this airport when I’m back to Miami, even if it’s just to drive up to the perimeter fence.
+Okay, admittedly there’s not a whole lot to see, but I am absolutely going to this airport at some point, even if it’s just to drive up to the perimeter fence.

 Now I’m wondering what other secrets are out there (but, like, not to the point of joining some questionable cult).